Vyral/base-template/_posts/2018-11-19-costly-sewer-repairs-stink-try-these-3-plumbing-tips.md

 {% include youtube.html %}

-<center><em>Today we have a special guest with us&mdash;Jen from Bill&rsquo;s Plumbing and Drain Service&mdash;to help give you three tips that every homeowner should know about the plumbing in your house.</em></center>
+<center><em>Today we have a special guest with us&mdash;Jen from Bill&rsquo;s Plumbing and Drain Service&mdash;to help give you three tips that homeowners should know about the plumbing in your house.</em></center>

 &nbsp;